 Wowza Media Server is a pure Java server.
 It's written in Java and can be extended dynamically using custom Java classes.
-Wowza Media Server can be deployed in any environment that supports the Java 6 and Java 7 virtual machine or greater.
+Wowza Media Server can be deployed in any environment that supports the Java 6 and Java 7 virtual machine or later.
 Wowza Media Server is fully 64-bit compliant.
 It's architected to be highly multi-threaded and can take full advantage of multi-core hardware.
 All logging is done using the Apache log4j logging utility and uses the W3C Extended Common Log Format (ECLF).

-Wowza Media Server was architected from the ground up to handle multiple streaming protocols.
-The server-side API is designed to make it easy to control the streaming process of each supported streaming protocol and player technology.
+Wowza Media Server was designed to handle multiple streaming protocols.
+The server-side API makes it easy to control the streaming process of each supported streaming protocol and player technology.
 Streaming is controlled through the creation and configuration of a streaming application.
-A single application can be configured to simultaneously deliver live or video on demand content to multiple player technologies.
+One application can be configured to simultaneously deliver live or video on demand content to multiple player technologies.